how to get your tessera sanitaria

 Step #5

-Keep the registration receipt you receive from the ASL office: You will use this as a proof of registration until you receive your Tessera Sanitaria Card that will be delivered to your home address by standard mail.
+Keep the registration certificate you receive from the ASL office: You will use this as a proof of your public healthcare enrolment until you receive your Tessera Sanitaria Card, delivered to your registered domicile address within 2 weeks.

 Step #6

-Take your registration document to the Primary Care Physician (Medico di Base or Medico di Famiglia) that you picked, so that he/she can register you as an official patient.
-Expect that each Medico di Base will be part of a small practice with its own business hours and way of doing business.
-Make sure to take note of your doctors office hours and phone number in case you need to ask for a house call (available if you are too sick to get to the office).
+Take your registration certificate to the general practitioner (Medico di Base or Medico di Famiglia) that you selected, so that he/she can register you as an official patient.
+Expect that each Medico di Base will be part of a small practice with its own opening hours and protocols.
+Make sure to take note of your doctors office hours and phone number in case you need to ask for a house call.

 Appointment anxiety? apply with the support centre